Stochastic conformal flows in even dimensions: Dirichlet form analysis

-The proof of strong locality in \cite{DS22} (Proposition 3.10) applies directly to our setting, as it only uses the inner product structure of $\CE$ in Definition \ref{dirichlet-form} together with a derivative formula of the type proved in Lemma \ref{frechet}.
+The proof of strong locality in Proposition 3.10 of \cite{DS22} also applies directly to our setting, as it only uses the inner product structure of $\CE$ in Definition \ref{dirichlet-form} together with a derivative formula of the type proved in Lemma \ref{frechet}.
 Thus, both forms are strong local.
 By the Dirichlet form correspondence, we can conclude the following: \begin{proposition} There is an $\nunqf$ (resp. $\nuqf$)-symmetric Hunt process on $\CM$ associated to the form $\CE^\CM_\mathrm{NQF}$ (resp. $\CE^\CM_\mathrm{LQF}$).
 For $\nunqf$ (resp. $\nuqf$)-almost every starting point, the process has continuous paths and is not killed inside $\CM$. \end{proposition}

-\subsection{Analysis of the Hunt Processes}
+\subsection{Analysis of the Hunt processes}

 The remaining task is to show that the Hunt processes we have constructed are indeed weak solutions to the NQF and LQF equations.
-Let us first focus on the SDE \ref{nqf-sde} associated to weak solutions for NQF: This can be used to obtain an equation for a functional in $\CC^\CM$ of the form Indeed, formally deriving $F_t \coloneq F(\omega_t)$ and using Itô's formula gives On the other hand, recall that From the definition of $\gamma$ and the inner product on $E$, so we can write Consequently, the process is a martingale with quadratic variation The last two equations characterize the processes $F_t$ via their semimartingale decompositions, and consequently characterize the processes $\omega_t (h)$ by the density of $\CC^\CM$ in $L^2 (\CM, \nunqf)$.
-Therefore, it suffices to show that one-dimensional projections of the Hunt process constructed in the last section have the same semimartingale decomposition.
+Let us first focus on the SDE \eqref{nqf-sde} associated to weak solutions for NQF: This can be used to obtain an equation for a functional in $\CC^\CM$ of the form Indeed, deriving $F_t \coloneq F(\omega_t)$ and using Itô's formula gives where the second derivative term arises from the white noise isometry.
+On the other hand, recall that From the definition of $\gamma$ and the inner product on $E$, so we can write Consequently, the process is a martingale with quadratic variation The last two equations characterize the processes $F_t$ via their semimartingale decompositions, and consequently characterize projections $\omega_t (h)$ of weak solutions by a standard localization argument.
+Therefore, we will be done if we show that one-dimensional projections of the Hunt process constructed in the previous subsection have the same semimartingale decomposition.

 Before showing these properties, let us see the analogous decomposition we will need to prove for the Hunt process associated to LQF.
 The equation for $F$ in that case is and Therefore, the process is a martingale with the same quadratic variation,